 Symptoms in children are often difficult to identify.
-Children and teens go through natural stages of mood swings, but these mood swings are generally less severe than bipolar disorder.
+Children and teens go through natural stages of mood shifts, but these are generally less severe than those of bipolar disorder.

 Stress or trauma could also trigger bipolar-like symptoms.
 A number of other mental health conditions may also cause similar symptoms to appear.

 It is not uncommon for a child to have additional mental health conditions in addition to bipolar disorder.
-In some cases, the additional mental health conditions may aggravate bipolar symptoms.
-Unfortunately, the other conditions may make treatment less effective.
+In some cases, the additional mental health conditions may aggravate the symptoms of bipolar disorder.
+However, the other conditions may make treatment less effective.

 Some possible coexisting conditions might include the following: